 Why choose an IAFOR conference rather than a specialist conference?

 IAFOR’s events provide a forum for both established and up-and-coming academics to present their research, receive feedback, start conversations and establish new connections in a stimulating, inclusive and nurturing environment.
 Many academic conferences cater to researchers in a specific, sometimes narrow field, with a programme consisting of presentation and discussion of research in that field alone.
 However, IAFOR’s interdisciplinary conferences take place in pairs or groups, so conferences that cover separate yet complementary fields are held together as a single event, and delegates registered at one of the events may attend sessions in the other(s).
 This allows delegates at IAFOR conferences opportunities for interaction with specialists in fields other than their own, and therefore to benefit from feedback and discussion informed by different perspectives and approaches.

 IAFOR’s pricing structure is submitted and approved to the Academic Governing Board, and our events are priced both competitively and fairly.
 The aim is to strike the right balance between the need for events to be sustainable, and for them to continue to attract delegates from around the world, from diverse socioeconomic backgrounds, with the aim of fulfilling IAFOR's mission to promote international exchange, facilitate heightened intercultural awareness, encourage interdisciplinary discussion.
 IAFOR provides financial support in the form of bursaries and stipends through individual programmes.

-The IAFOR General Incorporated Association (Japan), is a social enterprise and non-profit entity registered under the laws of Japan.
-The IAFOR Limited Liability Corporation (Japan) operates its events on behalf of the non-profit entity and underwrites the organisation.
+- The IAFOR General Incorporated Association (Japan) is a social enterprise and non-profit entity registered under the laws of Japan.

 Who benefits from IAFOR’s activities?